A monoidal Grothendieck construction for $\infty$-categories: The metacosmic monoidal Grothendieck construction

 \begin{cor} The inclusion $\LFib^{rep}\to \coCart$ induces a symmetric monoidal natural transformation of lax symmetric monoidal functors $\Cat\to \widehat{\Cat}$: \end{cor} \begin{proof} Both $\LFib^{rep}$ and $\coCart$ have finite products, and the functor $ev_1$ preserves products for both, so we can see it as a symmetric monoidal functor to $\Cat$, where both the domain and codomain are viewed as cartesian symmetric monoidal categories.

-Furthermore, we have seen that coCartesian edges are closed under product, so that they are both symmetric monoidal coCartesian fibrations over $\Cat$.
+Furthermore, we have seen that coCartesian edges are closed under product, so that they are both symmetric monoidally coCartesian fibrations over $\Cat$.

-Theorem \ref{thm : microcosm} implies (up to passing to a larger universe) that their straightening is canonically lax symmetric monoidal, and the transformation between them too. \end{proof} \begin{prop} The lax symmetric monoidal functor $\Cat\to \widehat{\Cat}, \C\mapsto \coCart_\C$ classified by $\coCart$ has a canonical lax symmetric monoidal lift to $\Fun(\Cat, \Mod_{\Cat}(\PrL))$ which, pointwise, agrees with the $\Cat$-linear structure induced from the inclusion $\coCart_\C\subset \Cat_{/\C}$. \end{prop} \begin{rmk} Informally, this module structure is easy to describe: given $\D\to \C\in \coCart_\C$ and $K\in \Cat$, take $\D\times K\to \D\to \C$ to be the action of $K$ on $\D$. \end{rmk} The point of this proposition is essentially that $*$ is the unit of $\Cat$, and this is sent to $\Cat$ in $\widehat{\Cat}$ (moving from $\widehat{\Cat}$ to $\PrL$ is something that can be \emph{checked}, and we have nothing to construct).
+\Cref{thm : microcosm} implies (up to passing to a larger universe) that their straightening is canonically lax symmetric monoidal, and the transformation between them too. \end{proof} \begin{prop} The lax symmetric monoidal functor $\Cat\to \widehat{\Cat}, \C\mapsto \coCart_\C$ classified by $\coCart$ has a canonical lax symmetric monoidal lift to $\Fun(\Cat, \Mod_{\Cat}(\PrL))$ which, pointwise, agrees with the $\Cat$-linear structure induced from the inclusion $\coCart_\C\subset~\Cat_{/\C}$. \end{prop} By the latter, we mean that $\Cat_{/\C}$ is naturally a $\Cat$-module, and $\coCart_\C\subset\Cat_{/\C}$ is stable under this structure, and therefore inherits a $\Cat$-module structure as well. \begin{rmk} Informally, this module structure is easy to describe: given $\D\to \C\in~\coCart_\C$ and $K\in \Cat$, take the action of $K$ on $\D$ to be $\D\times K\to \D\to \C$, where $\D\times K\to\D$ is the projection map. \pend\end{rmk} The point of this proposition is essentially that $*$ is the unit of $\Cat$, and this is sent to $\Cat$ in $\widehat{\Cat}$ (moving from $\widehat{\Cat}$ to $\PrL$ is something that can be \emph{checked}, and we have nothing to construct).
 To make this precise, we have the following lemma, which is almost tautological, but which we will also use later on: